LTUC/amman-dotnet-401d2/Curriculum/Class45/README.md

 ## Lecture Outline

-No lecture today. follow the directions inthe Final Project prep to wrap up the planning of your final project
+No lecture today.
+Follow the directions inthe Final Project prep to wrap up the planning of your final project